StefWed/quilted_web_scraper/README.md

 # Web Scraping For Your Hobby Or: Tracking Favourite Products

-#### -- Project Status: [Active]
+#### -- Project Status: [Closed]

 ## Project Intro/Objective
 The purpose of this project is to build a web scraper tracking a particular search term.
 In this case at hand the idea is to support one's hobby and keep track of a certain product range/ a certain product of interest from a particular webshop.
+Be aware that this project serves as an example - a walkthrough on how one builds a web scraper and what to pay attention to.
+The website and data are not shared completely.

 #### In my particular case
 Anna Maria Horner is a designer for patchwork fabric.
 Her designs are vibrant and colorful - often times with folkloric motives.
 The fabrics are perfect for flower power homes and friends of maximalism.